EliotTexK/py-mutate/README.md

 Finally, mutation.py applies the .mutdb file to the original source code, dumping each variation to a 'mut' subdirectory.

 # installation
 You will need to install the astor module.
 This can be done easily with pip.

-Once you have, clone the repository and run the scripts in your terminal of choice.
+Once you have done this, clone the repository and run the scripts in your terminal of choice.

 # usage
 To mutation-candidates.py, pass one argument: the name of python source file you would like to mess with.
 Edit the generated .mut file if desired.

 To mutator.py, pass one argument: the name of the .mut file.
 Edit the resuting .mutdb file if desired.

 To mutation.py, pass three arguments: the .mut file, the .mutdb file, and the name of the source file.